loadingio/ldresize/README.md

 ## Technical Note

  * Additional interface:
-   * `node._lasttransform` - old transform attribute will be stored in this attribute of specific node when ldResize is going to overwrite it.
+   * `node._lasttransform` - old transform attribute will be stored in this attribute of specific node when ldresize is going to overwrite it.
      - currently, this is only done when _lasttransform is undefined.
      - TODO: add opt for customize attr name and store timing?
- * ldResize store transformation matrix for both parent and node in `_mo` and `_mi` member of an element.
+ * ldresize store transformation matrix for both parent and node in `_mo` and `_mi` member of an element.
 Also, old transform info is stored in `_lasttransform`.
 This is somewhat hacky, maybe we can find a better way to replace these in the future.

 ## Todo

  * Supporting non-preserving-aspect-ratio scaling in group resizing, which needs to deal with shearing.
    - Illustrator just expand the transform into shape.
 Perhaps it's an feasible approach.
- * should we provide API for customizing before ldResize applying transformation over attached nodes?
+ * should we provide API for customizing before ldresize applying transformation over attached nodes?
  * Support HTML
    - currently we use features from SVG, such as SVGMatrix, node.transform.baseVal, etc so we don't support HTML.
  * make `root` optional ( is this necessary? )